ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

         )

-For the default value, we use the :func:`.get_ansys_root` helper to find the Ansys installation directory.
+For the default value, we use the :py:func:`get_available_ansys_installations <ansys.tools.path.get_available_ansys_installations>` helper to find the Ansys installation directory.

 Now, the user can see the description when running ``ansys-launcher configure ACP direct``, and simply accept the default value if they wish.